uccser/cs-field-guide/csfieldguide/chapters/content/en/data-representation/sections/numbers.md

 {panel end}

-As discussed earlier, computers can only store information using bits, which only have 2 possible states.
+As discussed earlier, computers can only store information using bits, which have 2 possible states.
 This means that they cannot represent base 10 numbers using digits 0 to 9, the way we write down numbers in decimal.
 Instead, they must represent numbers using just 2 digits &ndash; 0 and 1.